When Authentication Is Not Enough: On the Security of Behavioral-Based Driver Authentication Systems: Evaluation

-\paragraph{Summary.} As explained throughout the paper, the main object of an attacker is to steal a vehicle.
-In this Section, we presented many strategies adversaries may employ based on their knowledge.
-In the WB scenario, all the attacks are doable.
-However, a smart attacker will use the easiest and faster attack (i.e., GB2).
-As summarized in Table~\ref{tab:summary}, for an attacker without any knowledge of the victim's system, the best solution depends on the attacker's access to the victim's vehicle.
-If they have access to it more than once, BB1 is the stealthy way to steal the car.
-They can also insert a GPS tracker in the malicious device to easily find the vehicle for the second stage.
-In that scenario, the time for data collection must also be taken into account.
-However, since we show that the attack is successful even with only one batch of legitimate data, this process should take at least 1 minute.
-More data could be needed to emulate the driver behavior, for instance, to try to fool an \ac{ids}.
-Instead, for GB1 and GB2, this procedure is not necessary since, in the former, data knowledge is part of the assumptions, and in the latter, data is generated from randomness through the generator model.
-Otherwise, an attacker can leverage BB2 during nighttime or while the victim is away from the vehicle for some time (22 minutes).
-However, independently of the scenario, an attacker can successfully steal the car in a reasonable time.
+As explained throughout the paper, in our threat model, the main object of an attacker is to steal a vehicle.
+However, similar strategies could be employed to modify user behavior, such as committing fraud against insurance companies.
+In this section, we presented many strategies adversaries may employ based on their knowledge, summarized in Table~\ref{tab:summary}.
+The best solution for an attacker without knowledge of the victim's system depends on the attacker's access to the victim's vehicle.
+Getting access to the data is the stealthiest way to steal the car if they can access it more than once.
+They can also insert a GPS tracker in the malicious device to find the vehicle for the second stage easily.
+In that scenario, the data collection time must also be considered.
+However, since we show that the attack is successful even with only one batch of legitimate data, this process should take only a few minutes.